razor-network/oracle-node/README.md

 ### Set Delegation

-If you are a staker you can accept delegation from delegators and charge a commission from them.
+If you are a staker, you can accept delegations from delegators and charge them a commission. razor cli

-razor cli

 ```